Fiat 500e: Overview

 Previously, FCA had assembled a different model, also named the 500e, from December 2012 to June 2019 at its Toluca Car Assembly plant in Mexico; this earlier 500e was a BEV derived from the second-generation 2007 Fiat 500 and was sold exclusively in a limited number of states within the United States market.

 Sergio Marchionne called for FCA to pivot towards electric and hybrid automobiles starting in 2018, including an all-new electric 500e by 2020.
 FCA showed the Fiat Centoventi concept at the Geneva Motor Show in March 2019; the Centoventi concept previewed what automotive industry believed to be a future BEV version of the Fiat Panda, which in turn was expected to form the basis for the next electric Fiat 500e.
 The concept Centoventi showcased a modular battery concept, allowing an extended range using dealer-installed battery packs.

 In July 2019, FCA announced plans to invest million in its Mirafiori plant to build a new production line devoted to its first BEV marketed in Europe, tentatively named the 500 BEV, with production to start in the second quarter of 2020.
 The new line was planned to have an annual production capacity of 80,000 500 BEVs.
 FCA invested another million to build a battery production line at Mirafiori in October 2019.
 Camouflaged prototypes of the third-generation 500 BEV were photographed while undergoing tests in December 2019.

 The public unveiling amid the COVID-19 pandemic on 4 March 2020, previously scheduled for Geneva, was led by FCA Chief Marketing Officer Olivier François, who said they held the event in Milan "to show that FCA stands close to Milan and to Italy."
 The 500e sits on a totally new platform and is slightly bigger than the second-generation model, which was introduced in 2007.
 Compared to the second-generation 500, the third-generation 500e is 60 mm longer, 60 mm wider, and 40 mm taller, with a 20 mm increase in wheelbase.
 The older, second-generation 500 (2007) is equipped with an internal-combustion engine or a mild hybrid drivetrain and remained in production until 2024.

-A variant of the third-generation 500e, fitted with the mild hybrid drivetrain from the second-generation 500, will be sold as the 500 Ibrida starting in early 2026.
-It will be assembled alongside the 500e at Mirafiori.
+A variant of the third-generation 500e, fitted with the mild hybrid drivetrain from the second-generation 500, is sold as the 500 Ibrida.
+It is assembled alongside the 500e at Mirafiori.